tinyredinc/notes/real_estate/guide_weekly_report.md

-# Guide for Weekly Report - v240403RED
+# Guide for Weekly Report - v240614 RED

 This mechanism for weekly report and meeting, derived from the concepts of Scrum Master and Agile Management, is designed to balance management and reporting overhead.
 It is optimized for universal application across all types of organizations and is ideally suited for groups of fewer than 10 people.
 For groups larger than 10, implementing a management hierarchy is recommended to ensure efficient reporting.